Ranjit Makkuni: Sitar music

 Makkuni studied sitar under the tutelage of ustad Ali Akbar Khan, and carries jewels of composition from bygone eras.

 Mahamaya Jazz Rock project (2015-present)

 The Mahamaya Experience, Mahamaya for short, presents a set of experimental musical works created by Ranjit during 2015 till present.
 The instrumental works span a variety of diverse musical genres that includes classical Asian music, Indian and South East Asian and East Asian scales executed through predominantly string instruments including sitar, guitars, and world music rhythms.
 The songs span expression in the genres of Opera, Funk, Rock, Pop rock and Classical Asian genres.

+The songs of the Mahamaya Experience address themes of illusion, spirituality, and the urgent need for ecological and cultural renewal.
+Tracks like “Village Songs” have been highlighted for their powerful commentary on rejecting consumerism and embracing sustainable, traditional ways of life, with reviewers noting its “powerful message” about the value of environmental and cultural heritage.
+Other reviews of the Mahamaya Experience’s music praise the band’s ability to blend contemporary sonics with traditional sounds, producing pieces that are “gorgeous and drawn out, gentle and drifting, focused yet wonderfully and wilfully meandering.”
+Specific reviews of “Postpone My Nirvana,” and “Butterfly Sitar Jam” emphasize the group’s innovative approach to world music, their mission to inspire reflection and healing, and their celebration of diversity and unity through a unique musical journey that bridges tradition and modernity.